hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/2-Settings-PROFINET-IO-Controller.md

 {% hint style="info" %}
 \.
 Set the IP addresses of the master and slave devices.

 \.
-Set the IP address of the PROFINET IO slave device in the master.
+The slave IP address of the PROFINET IO Device is to be set from the master.

 \.
-Ensure that the IP addresses of the master and slave devices do not overlap with each other within the same band.
+Please ensure that the IP addresses of the master and slave do not overlap within the same band.
 {% endhint %}

 ![[Figure 1.3.4.2-24 Master Configuration]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/2-Master_setting/image_24.png>)